 The company has chosen in accordance with Companies Act 2006, s.
 414C(11) to set out in the company's strategic report information required by Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008, Sch.
 7 to be contained in the directors' report.
-It has done so in respect of future developments.
+It has done so in respect of future developments and financial instruments.